JarvusInnovations/emergence-git-gateway/README.md

 - [ ] track modification and cache hashes within trees
 - [ ] allow pushing to `local` and `master` branches
 - [ ] fire events for HTTP activity and git hooks
+- [ ] record overridden changes in branch and nullify on merge into master